MaterializeInc/materialize/doc/user/content/integrations/redpanda.md

 ---
-title: "Using Redpanda"
+title: "How to use Redpanda with Materialize"
 description: "Get details about using Materialize with Redpanda"
+aliases:
+  - /third-party/redpanda/
+menu:
+  main:
+    parent: "integration-guides"
+    name: "Redpanda Kafka"
+    weight: 10
 ---

-Because [Redpanda] is Kafka API-compatible, Materialize can process data from it in the same way it processes data from Kafka sources.
+Because [Redpanda](https://vectorized.io/) is Kafka API-compatible, Materialize can process data from it in the same way it processes data from Kafka sources.

 The Redpanda integration has [beta-level](../supported-tools#beta) support.